 Malik Carr continued to appraise Borga openly.
 "Yours is the ruling kajidic, then?"
 "I am Borga Besadii Diori, cousin of Durga Besadii Tai, son of Aruk the Great, brother of Zavval.
-Wealthiest and most powerful of the Besadii kajidic, I lord over the Desilijic, the Trinivii, the Ramesh,
+Wealthiest and most powerful of the Besadii kajidic, I lord over the Desilijic, the Trinivii, the Ramesh, Shell, and all other clans.
+All the three billion of this world pay obei..."
 "You are male or female?"
 Malik Carr cut her off.